offsec64/Status-Report/README.md

 # Status-Report
-Notice: I have only tested on the latest versions of ubuntu.

 ## Status Report is a great way to export a lot of information into one TXT file.
 It exports the following: